aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/build-node-hierarchies/_index.md

 ## Conclusion

 Mastering **create child nodes**, **add mesh to node**, and **how to export FBX** are essential steps toward building sophisticated 3D applications in Java.
-With Aspose.3D you get a powerful, license‑friendly solution that abstracts low‑level details while giving you full control over the scene graph.
+With Aspose.3D you get a powerful, license‑friendly solution that abstracts low‑level details while giving you full control over the java 3d scene graph.
 Experiment with different meshes, transformations, and export formats to unlock even more possibilities.

 ---

-**Last Updated:** 2026-04-12
+**Last Updated:** 2026-06-23
 **Tested With:** Aspose.3D for Java 24.11
 **Author:** Aspose

-{{< /blocks/products/pf/tutorial-page-section >}}

-{{< /blocks/products/pf/main-container >}}
 {{< /blocks/products/pf/main-wrap-class >}}
+{{< blocks/products/pf/main-container >}}
 {{< blocks/products/products-backtop-button >}}
+{{< /blocks/products/pf/main-container >}}